 Sur: Okay.
 We see you.
 We don’t see a girl.

-Sur: No sir.
+Sur: No, sir.
 All we see is you.
 No one else.

 Dri: Are you serious?
 You really don’t see the girl right here?

 That’s about the time my brother says the crying stopped, followed by a shriek from the driver and him burning rubber out of there.
 My brother went on to say that the driver was visibly shaken and trembling.
-When pressed by his supervisor about what happened, he related that after surveillance said she wasn’t there she stopped crying and stood up, her head falling back like it had no neck bones, and then started to walk towards him but backwards with her head dangling side to side.
+When pressed by his supervisor about what happened, he related that after surveillance said she wasn’t there, she stopped crying and stood up, her head falling back like it had no neck bones.
+Then she started to walk towards him, but backwards, with her head dangling side to side.
 He shrieked and got out of there.
 What was disturbing as well to my brother was that later, the driver said that when her head fell back, it had no face.
-I must say some creepy shit is going on there.
-I wonder though.
-The way he described the girl.
+I must say, some creepy shit is going on there.
+I wonder, though, about the way he described the girl.

 Credit: Seth Raziel